harlan-zw/unlighthouse/docs/config/index.md

 - **Type:** `boolean`
 - **Default:** `true`

-Whether the sitemap.xml will be attempted to be read from the host.
+Whether the sitemap.xml will be attempted to be read from the site.

 ## Lighthouse Options